ianwremmel/dotfiles/README.md

 - Environment variables and globals are all caps, with underscores as separaters.
 - Functions and local variables are snake case.
+- Shell scripts (including plugins, though technically only the plugin _entrypoint_ need be bash) are written for bash > 3.
+At time of writing, this means bash 5.
+While you may choose any shell you wish as your default, the majority of the script files are loading by sourcing them into the current process.
+Moreover shellcheck supports bash, but not zsh.

 ## Contributing